 Catch a walking tour.

 If you feel overwhelmed with discovering Paris and its various neighborhoods, a walking tour is a great way to explore.
 Guides are so knowledgable about French history and also how the various neighborhoods had changed.
 Fall is a great time for good weather in Paris often so a walking tour is a great reason to be outside.
+I have some wonderful tour guides I recommend to my Paris, Perfected clients.

 . . .